 I can’t say enough good things about this book!
 Using his own story of not feeling “man enough” Pyle exposes the disordered masculinity that pervades our church and culture and offers a refreshing message of grace and hope to men who are exhausted from trying to fulfill a dysfunctional model of manhood.
 Man Enough examines biblical examples of masculinity that challenge the idea of a singular type of man, and ultimately frees men up to be exactly who they were created to be – sons of God who uniquely bear his image.

 “The question for us as Christians is, ‘Is there an ideal man?’
 Is there one way for men to be men, or can being a man look very different depending on the attitudes and aptitudes wired into you by God?
 It’s easy to say Jesus is the picture of the ideal man, but we have to look carefully at how we interpret Jesus’ masculinity.
 We all read our cultural understandings of masculinity onto Jesus so that, in the end, Jesus looks suspiciously like an American man.
-Man Enough helps you see those cultural ideals clearly so that you can see Jesus more fully.
+Man Enough helps you see those cultural ideas clearly so that you can see Jesus more fully.
 I hope to offer an alternative vision for masculinity to the hyper-masculine ideal that pervades much of the church.”

 The only downside to the book is that discussion questions are not included, BUT you can email the author for a free PDF study guide.
 The book is written for both men and women and can be used for either personal or group study.